 (1a) The offence under subsection (1) is a crime if the offence is an aggravated offence.

+Note for this subsection:

-Note: Section 38 defines “aggravated offence”.
+Section 38 defines “aggravated offence”

 (1b) A person charged with an offence under subsection (1) may be convicted of an offence under section 35(1), if that offence is established by the evidence.